Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Clinical missingness

 \section{Clinical missingness}

-The central motivation of this paper is that the underlying --- often unobserved --- missingness process can reflect disparities and, therefore have large, unanticipated impacts on group-specific performance that are not well understood.
-To better understand the implications of different forms of clinical missingness and their implications, we review the literature for historical examples of missingness processes.
-We then provide a formalisation of the identified types of missingness based on their causal structure, highlighting their group-specific nature.
+The central motivation of this paper is that the underlying missingness process can reflect disparities and can have unanticipated impacts on group-specific performance.
+To better understand how missingness occurs in clinical settings and formalise these missingness patterns, we review the clinical literature and identify three clinical missingness patterns: